List 3 Differences Between Dna And Rna

 Trends and Latest Developments

 Professional Insight: The rise of RNA therapeutics is particularly exciting because it offers the potential to target previously "undruggable" targets.
 Many disease-causing proteins lack binding pockets that can be targeted by traditional small-molecule drugs.
-However, siRNAs and other RNA-based therapies can directly target the mRNA that encodes these proteins, effectively preventing their production.
+That said, siRNAs and other RNA-based therapies can directly target the mRNA that encodes these proteins, effectively preventing their production.
 This opens up new avenues for treating diseases that have been difficult or impossible to treat with conventional approaches.

 Tips and Expert Advice